mbunge/mbunge.github.io/_posts/2016-01-15-form-follows-fiction.markdown

 ## A mind changer?

-__Form follows fiction__ describes design approach which is based on it's stories.
+__Form follows fiction__ describes a design approach which is based on it's stories.
 This means for architecture, that a building is representing a story.
 In my opinion this approach should be project onto each type of design.
 A product, a website, your garden, all these things should representing a story.

 I recommend this inspiring TED talk by Ole Scheeren: